DeSevilla/soundproof/README.md

 translate, we give it a duration.
 We play the melody for the root of the tree over the whole duration, and then along with the root's melody we split up that duration and give it to the subtrees to play their translations in sequential order (potentially increased in pitch, etc. for distinction).
-The type-structured translation is more complicated, using the types of the terms and having more variation in the precise interpretation of different sorts of term/type, but follows a similar approach.
+The type-structured translation is more complicated, following the call tree of the typechecker, which includes all the term structure but additionally includes type structure for variables and lambdas.

 Along with the audio, it generates a visualization of the "sound tree" structure, which is saved at `output/visualization.png` and in `output/images/`.
-By default, it also generates animation frames matched to the duration of the music at 30FPS; this can take quite a long time, so the `--noanimate` option skips the process.
-Frames are not automatically put together into a video; FFMPEG can handle this process.
+With the `--animate` flag, it also generates animation frames matched to the duration of the music at 30FPS; this can take quite a long time.
+Frames are not automatically put together into a video, but the file names are chosen to make it easy for FFMPEG to handle this process.

 Various desirable features of LambdaPi (equality types, a parser, etc.) have been left out for now, as they're not necessary for the paradox or for the musical side of the problem.